 Source AID subfield in an Allocation field within the Extended Schedule element.(M69) The source DMG

 STA shall initiate the frame exchange sequence that takes place during the SP at the start of the SP, except when the source DMG STA intends to establish a DMG protected period in which case the rules described in 10.39.6.6 (DMG and CMMG(11aj) protected period) shall be followed before the source DMG STA initiates the frame exchange in the SP.
-The SP allocation identifies the TC or TS for which the allocation is made; however, the type of traffic transmitted is not restricted to the specified TC or TS (11.4.1 (Introduction)).
+The SP allocation identifies the UP or TS for which the allocation is made; however, the type of traffic transmitted is not restricted to the specified UP or TS (11.4.1 (Introduction)).

 (11aj)An SP is assigned to the source CMMG STA identified in the Source AID subfield in an Allocation field that is not an obsolete allocation within the Extended Schedule element.
 The source CMMG STA shall initiate the frame exchange sequence that takes place during the SP at the start of the SP, except when the source CMMG STA intends to establish a CMMG protected period in which case the rules described in 10.39.6.6 (DMG and CMMG(11aj) protected period) shall be followed before the source CMMG STA initiates the frame exchange in the SP.
-The SP allocation identifies the TC or TS for which the allocation is made; however, the type of traffic transmitted is not restricted to the specified TC or TS (11.4.1 (Introduction)).
+The SP allocation identifies the UP or TS for which the allocation is made; however, the type of traffic transmitted is not restricted to the specified UP or TS (11.4.1 (Introduction)).

 P2309L52

 The transmit stream/category measurement shall be made on traffic that is transmitted from the measuring QoS STA to the peer QoS STA and TID indicated in the request.
-The Peer STA Address may be the MAC address of the QoS STA from which the Measurement Request was sent, the MAC address of another QoS STA within the BSS, or the broadcast address. (#59)A broadcast address shall be used only with a TID corresponding to a TC.
+The Peer STA Address may be the MAC address of the QoS STA from which the Measurement Request was sent, the MAC address of another QoS STA within the BSS, or the broadcast address. (#59)A broadcast address shall be used only with a TID corresponding to a UP.
 In the case of a broadcast address, measurement shall be made on all traffic for the specified TC.
 Depending on policy, a QoS AP may disallow transmit stream/category measurement requests for traffic to other QoS STAs in the BSS.
 In this case the QoS AP shall respond with a matching (#1486)Radio Measurement Report frame with the Incapable subfield of the Measurement Report Mode field set to 1.

 P2310L32

 If dot11RMTriggeredTransmitStreamCategoryMeasurementActivated is true, a QoS STA shall accept atriggered Transmit Stream/Category Measurement and shall reject it otherwise.
-A QoS STA accepting a triggered QoS measurement shall measure the requested TC or TS.
+A QoS STA accepting a triggered QoS measurement shall measure the requested UP or TS.
 If a trigger condition occurs, the measuring QoS STA shall send a Transmit Stream/Category Measurement report to the requesting QoS STA.
 The measuring QoS STA shall not send further triggered QoS reports until the Trigger Timeout period specified in the request has expired or new trigger conditions have been requested.
 Measurement of transmit stream/category metrics shall continue during the reporting timeout period.
 Reporting shall resume following the Trigger Timeout period, or immediately following the acceptance of new trigger conditions.

-If a QoS STA receives a Transmit Stream/Category Measurement request for a TC, or TS that is already being measured using a triggered transmit stream/category measurement, the triggered traffic stream measurement shall be suspended for the duration of the requested traffic stream measurement.
+If a QoS STA receives a Transmit Stream/Category Measurement request for a UP, or TS that is already being measured using a triggered transmit stream/category measurement, the triggered traffic stream measurement shall be suspended for the duration of the requested traffic stream measurement.
 When triggered measurement resumes, the traffic stream metrics shall be reset.

 P2311L8